-TX 781 Internship in Tax Practice (3 credit(s))
+TX 781 Internship in Tax Practice (3 credits) Prerequisite(s): Six hours of tax (TX) courses at

-Prerequisite(s): Six hours of tax (TX) courses at the 600 level or higher
+Prerequisite(s): Six hours of tax (TX) courses a the 600 level or higher

 Enables students to enhance their development and direction by integrating prior classroom study with the real-world experience of professional employment.
 Each student is required to prepare a research paper addressing a contemporary tax issue and a paper assessing the work experience, under the supervision of a faculty adviser.